livnewf/instalily/README.md

 # PartSelect Chat Agent

 A full-stack chat agent for PartSelect's e-commerce platform, scoped to refrigerator and dishwasher replacement parts.
 The agent answers product questions, guides installation and repair, surfaces matching parts as product cards, and routes order inquiries — all within a branded Next.js interface backed by a Python RAG pipeline powered by Claude.
+This system was built using Claude Code.

 ---